peachy-KD/mods/Sonic Generations/Unleashed-ish Physics/readme.txt

 Other notes / known issues:

-* Modern Super Sonic has more control of his Floating Boost; be wary of steering off the stage!
+* Modern Super Sonic has much more control over his Floating Boost; be wary of steering off the stage!

 * In Unleashed Project 1.0, Super Sonic cannot clear the first whale jump in Cool Edge.